 With its longtime Scandinavian roots, Minneapolis has become something of a satellite for the New Nordic movement.
 Just last year, the movement’s pioneer, chef René Redzepi, was at the American Swedish Institute (ASI) as part of its Nordic Table Chef Series.
 Keeping pace with the pillars of this culinary revolution—which emphasizes the use of local and seasonal ingredients—Minnesota hot spots like Tullibee and are giving the movement their own spin.

-Similarly, ASI’s Fika Café features a menu that elevates classic dishes like Swedish meatballs with juniper-spiced potato purée, cucumber, lingonberry and mustard sauce.
-It also showcases an array of smörgåsar open-faced sandwiches, such as Toast Skagen.
+Similarly, ASI’s FIKA Café features a menu that elevates classic dishes like Swedish meatballs with juniper-spiced potato purée, cucumber, lingonberry and mustard sauce.
+The eatery also showcases an array of smörgåsar open-faced sandwiches, such as Toast Skagen.
 How to wash it all down?
 In Duluth, head to Vikre Distillery, which specializes in traditional aquavit, or “Viking whisky,” infused with caraway and cardamom.

 Go Back to Basics With The Sioux Chef

 With a soon-to-open restaurant in the works, the Sioux Chef currently operates as a catering company, offering healthy dishes like cedar-braised bison, sage-smoked turkey and cornmeal-crusted walleye trout.
 Sherman’s meals highlight the Three Sisters, or three main agricultural crops grown by Native Americans—winter squash, corn and beans—and the foundations of indigenous food systems.
-The cuisine is not only delicious, but also a symbol of Minnesota’s burgeoning food scene that has strong roots in its past.
+The cuisine is not only delicious, but also a symbol of Minnesota’s burgeoning food scene that is strongly rooted in the past.

 Want to know the best spots in Minnesota?
 How about tips on how to make the most of your time in a specific city?
 Our Minnesota experts can answer your questions, offer advice, or plan the perfect Minnesota trip for you.
 For free.